person who maintains and develops academic courses and programs; supports teachers

 the forms in a language that indicate the time and completion of an action or state

 e.g. simple tenses include past, present, future

 a whole language program or curriculum that is organized by themes or topics rather than skills

 e.g. animals; family; seasons

-Test of English as a Foreign Language; a standardized exam that tests the four main language skills and is used as an entrance prerequisite for post-secondary education in the U.S.
+Test of English as a Foreign Language; a standardized exam that tests the four main language skills and may be used as an entrance prerequisite for tertiary education in the USA.

 Test of English for International Communication; a standardized exam that tests a person's ability to use English in business and everyday situations

 begins with general overview of a learning skill and proceeds to more specific aspects